MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 ::: moniker-end

 System Center Data Protection Manager (DPM) uses SQL Server Reporting Services to create reports.
-In the **Reporting** task area you can generate and view reports, schedule automation report generation, managing settings, and subscribe to reports.
-Alternatively you can generate DPM reports from Operations Manager if you're using it to monitor DPM.
+In the **Reporting** task area, you can generate and view reports, schedule automation report generation, managing settings, and subscribe to reports.
+Alternatively, you can generate DPM reports from Operations Manager if you're using it to monitor DPM.

 ## DPM reports
 DPM provides a number of different reports: